CEO / Superintendent

-Ambika Dani discovered the long-term impacts of a good education at 14 years old, in Lagos, Nigeria, when she gathered a group of underserved children in the living room of her apartment to help supplement the education they were receiving: “I became keenly aware of the disparities in access to quality education and devoted myself to remedying this grave injustice.”
-Since that summer of teaching children on mats in her living room, she dedicated herself wholly to education and to ensuring that children everywhere have equal access to the education they deserve.
+Ambika Dani began teaching when she was 14 years old, in Lagos, Nigeria, when she gathered a group of underserved children in the living room of her apartment to help supplement the education they were receiving.
+Since that summer of teaching children on mats in her living room, she has dedicated herself wholly to education and to ensuring that children everywhere have equal access to the quality education they deserve.

 Ambika comes from a strong mathematics background.
-During her undergraduate years in college, she provided SAT tutoring and additional after-school support to low-income students on a volunteer basis.
-Following her graduation from Columbia University with a bachelor’s degree in mathematics, she spent six years teaching the subject at the elementary, middle, and high-school levels in both charter and private schools.
+During her undergraduate years in college, she provided SAT tutoring and additional after-school support to low-income students of all ages on a volunteer basis.
+Following her graduation from Columbia University with a bachelor’s degree in mathematics, she spent six years teaching math at the elementary, middle, and high-school levels in both charter and private schools.
+Two of the schools she taught at, THINK Global School and Saint Ann's School, have been recognized as two of the most innovative schools in the United States.
 These opportunities helped her recognize high-quality, effective instruction and made her further appreciate how rare it is.
-In 2015, Ambika returned to Columbia University to pursue a master’s degree in mathematics education in order to further improve her teaching practice.
+In 2015, Ambika returned to Columbia University to pursue a master’s degree in mathematics education from Teachers College in order to further improve her teaching practice.